 “In what is shaping up to be a historic year for gamers, I’m delighted to share an important new milestone with you,” Andrew House, President and Group CEO of Sony Computer Entertainment said via a statement on the company’s official blog.

 “PS4′s North American debut on 15th November was PlayStation’s largest ever, with more than one million gamers picking up a PS4 in just 24 hours.
-Now, with PS4′s global launch expanding to a total of 32 countries worldwide, including Europe and Latin America, I’m proud to announce that more than 2.1 million PS4s have been sold.”
+Now, with PS4′s global launch expanding to a total of 32 countries worldwide, including Europe and Latin America,

 He added: “It’s an impressive and record-setting accomplishment for our company and for our industry, and we couldn’t have done it without you.